noop-dev/VICE_emu/testprogs/drive/interrupts/readme.txt

 - hooks a timer interrupt (VIA2 timer A) and reads from another timer (VIA1 timer A) which creates a typical pattern.

+watchdog.asm
+- a timer interrupt is reset by the c64 periodically polling the drive, so it never occurs. this is mostly a test for "freezers", run the test, then freeze and restart - the drive will time out and the c64 side will hang.

+;-------------------------------------------------------------------------------

+CAUTION: when writing IRQ routines for the 1541, keep in mind the system handler
+         will already do some things:

+         - for VIA1, only CA1 interrupts are handled

+         - for VIA2, all types of interrupts can be handled
+         - the system handler will read timer a lo, which results in clearing the related interrupt flag
+         - the system handler will configure CB2 for high output

-for quick reference the ROM interrupt handler is shown below:
+for quick reference (part of) the ROM interrupt handler is shown below:

 ;-------------------------------------------------------------------------------
 ; $FE67/65127:   Interrupt routine